R3sal/LedMatrix/README.md

 # LedMatrix
 A fast library for displaying something through the MAX7221 chip (and probably also the MAX7219)
+Note: It uses its own implementation of "digitalWrite()", which is specific to the ATmega168/328P (it can work on ther chips but it was not designed to do so)

 Getting started
 ---------------